Stacie's Therapy Journey with #Aquatics

 Splashing to a Quicker Recovery

 Jackie referred Stacie to ProSwim Fitness, a nearby wet-dry fitness facility owned and operated by the Finch family.
-Unlike the chain, ProSwim features three Endless Pools, including one Dual Propulsion model, for therapy, fitness, and swim training.
+Unlike the chain, ProSwim features three Endless Pools models, including one Dual Propulsion pool, for therapy, fitness, and swim training.